If you have taken Advanced Placement (AP), you may be able to earn Penn State credit.

 With appropriate scores, those may apply as general credit, credit for a particular course, or may allow you to advance to the next in a series of courses or take an honors-level course.

-For a grade of three, four, or five, credit is awarded for 3 general credits of Environmental Resource Management as a Gen Ed- Natural Science and Gen Ed-Social Science at the 100-level.
+For a grade of three, four or five, credit is awarded for 3 general credits of Environmental Resource Management as a Gen Ed- Natural Science and Gen Ed-Social Science at the 100-level.

 This evaluation of the credits awarded for Advanced Placement Exams is subject to change and may be reviewed and revised periodically by Penn State faculty.